 2. The Rules of Golf as approved by the USGA shall govern all aspects of play.
-Local Rules established by the Rules and Handicaps Chairman and the Chairman for the event, i.e. Major Tournaments, Weekly Tournaments, etc. (with consultation from the PGPCC Golf Professional) are in effect.
+Local Rules established by the Chairperson for the event, i.e. Major Tournaments, Weekly Playdays, etc. (with consultation from the PGPCC Golf Professional) are also in effect.
 All Standing Rules are a part of the Terms of the Competition as they apply to that event.

-3. The General Manager of PGPCC will automatically become a member of the WGA Executive Board effective January 1 of each year.
+3. The General Manager of PGPCC will automatically become a member of the WGA Board of Directors effective January 1 of each year.
 This person may attend all meetings with no voting privileges.

 4. Eligibility to Compete and Maximum Handicaps